First, they were friends in kindergarten. Then classmates at Roosevelt Alexander Elementary School in Katy. And Beckendorff Junior High.

-Off campus, McCoy was extensively involved within the Katy chapter of Young Men Service League which was chartered by his mother and two associates in December 2015.
-He was a member of the inaugural class as a rising eighth grader and spent five years with Sarah as volunteers devoted to philanthropy while nurturing commanding life skills.
+Off-campus, McCoy was extensively involved within the Katy chapter of Young Men Service League which was chartered by his mother and two associates in December 2015.
+He was a member of the inaugural class as a rising eighth-grader and spent five years with Sarah as volunteers devoted to philanthropy while nurturing commanding life skills.

 For generations, Eagles are united by strong values and tradition and have proven fearless in their pursuit to make a difference in the world, no matter where they are.

 McCoy and Drinkard are linked forever beyond that compelling St. Thomas legacy and their collective college prep acclaim.
 They are part of the Class of 2020 that became the class of COVID-19, born into a world without Facebook, exiting St. Thomas amid online remote learning mandated by a global pandemic, their final months upended in ways tiny and profound, academic and economic, social and emotional.
-Theirs is a sendoff of sheltering in place, rushed goodbyes, and an enduring sense of camaraderie shared with every corner of America.
+Theirs was a sendoff of sheltering in place, rushed goodbyes, and an enduring sense of camaraderie shared with every corner of America.

 “I think seniors all over the country had this great anticipation for the end of their high school careers and then it was shifted away in a moment’s notice,” McCoy says.
-“We all will miss the finality of that last day on campus, that closure to a four-year journey.
+“We all missed the finality of that last day on campus, that closure to a four-year journey.
 As it turned out, I left St. Thomas on a Thursday afternoon in March for a golf tournament.
 And that was it.

-“The lasting impact (of the coronavirus circumstances) might be understanding that you can have a plan but there’s only so much certainty in that plan.
+“The lasting impact (of the coronavirus) might be understanding that you can have a plan but there’s only so much certainty in that plan.
 Seniors everywhere had to rely on resilience.
 We had to fight through the unknown and unpredictable, and find that burst of energy to close out the right way.”

 Catholic.
 Basilian.
 Teaching Goodness, Discipline and Knowledge since 1900.